-Global Research Academy for Clinical Toxicology
+Global Research Academy for Clinical Toxicology (GRACT)

 An academic training programme to develop and train the clinical toxicology researchers of the future.